+#1.
 Pushed to the Wall Yet Steadfast: An Example God Wanted to Display

 If the greatest man around (by all standards) was brought to nothing, and his wife and allies were ‘manipulated’ against him yet he kept his faith in God; there remains no more argument for the devil!

 In doing this, He left us a perpetual example – that we can also stand with God when our entire world is crumbling right before our eyes and we can’t seem to fathom what is happening behind the scene.

-God desired to show this reality, not because the devil deserved any attention, but to authenticate his folly.
-The Devil in all his craftiness was always going to be no match for God’s wisdom and knowledge.
+God desired to show this reality, not because the devil deserved any attention, but to authenticate his folly and demonstrate the incredible limitation of what he knows.

-Proving God Right Before His Enemy
+Proving God Right Before His Enemy: